Disease/ Disorder

 Social role and social support system

 Individuals may notice that attempting tasks in the home and at work/school often increase their concussive symptoms.
 For student athletes, teachers need to have the understanding that they may need additional time with homework or testing due to problems with attention and concentration.
-Cognitive rest is very important in the acute recovery from a concussion, and includes restrictions on cell phone use, texting, video games, physical activity and school work until symptoms abate.
+Cognitive rest is very important in the acute recovery from a concussion, and includes restrictions on cell phone use, texting, video games, physical activity and schoolwork until symptoms abate.

-Professional Issues
+Professional issues

-Concussion legislation has been emerging in this country since the state of Washington passed the first concussion bill in 2009, the Lystedt Law, which required athletes to be removed immediately from athletic activities if it is suspected they have sustained a concussion.
-Within 5 years, all 50 states have passed a similar law.25 In order to return to play, athletes must be evaluated and receive written clearance from a health care provider trained in concussion assessment.
+If athletes are returned to play prior to full cognitive and physical recovery they are at risk for worsening symptoms, prolonged recovery and an increased risk of suffering additional concussions.
+“Second impact syndrome” is a potentially life-threatening and catastrophic injury, resulting from a second concussion where the athlete never fully recovered from the first concussion.2 Concussion legislation emerged in this country after the state of Washington passed the Lystedt Law in 2009 in response to a case of a football player suffering a severe brain injury after returning to play during the same game in which he suffered a concussion.
+The law requires athletes to be removed immediately from athletic activities if it is suspected they have sustained a concussion.
+Within 5 years, all 50 states have passed a similar law.34 In order to return to play, athletes must be evaluated and receive written clearance from a health care provider trained in concussion assessment.

 Rehabilitation Management and Treatments